MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/sap-bw/implementation-details.md

 ## Support for SAP BW features

-The following table lists all SAP BW features that aren't fully supported or will behave differently when using the Power Query SAP BW connector.
+The following table lists all SAP BW features that aren't fully supported or behave differently when using the Power Query SAP BW connector.

 | Feature | Description |
 | ------- | ----------- |